MhmDSmdi/MhmDSmdi.github.io/_pages/cv.md

 Notable Projects
 ======

-* Information Retrieval
+* Information Retrieval <br/>
   A news search engine with the capability of crawling news, boolean searching, and vector space searching was developed.
 Clustering and classification algorithms were used for enhancing the search results and the speed of the search engine - Python
-* Principles of Computational Intelligence
+* Principles of Computational Intelligence <br/>
   Implemented an RBF neural network which trained by ES (Evolutionary Strategy) algorithm instead of backpropagation to update the weights and it used to solve regression and classification problems - Python
-* Principles and Applications of Artificial Intelligence Implemented an interactive video based on foreground and background subtraction using MOG2 and KNN algorithms - Python
+* Principles and Applications of Artificial Intelligence <br/>
+  Implemented an interactive video based on foreground and background subtraction using MOG2 and KNN algorithms - Python
-* Algorithm Design
+* Algorithm Design <br/>
   Detecting community structures using label propagation with weighted coherent neighborhood propinquity - Java

 Technical Skills
 ======
-* Programming & Scripting Language
+* Programming & Scripting Language <br/>
   Python, Java, C, C#

-* Machine Learning Tools
+* Machine Learning Tools <br/>
-  * TensorFlow
-  * Keras
-  * GNU Octave
-  * scikit-learn
-* Web Development
-  * HTML
-  * CSS
-  * JavaScript
-  * Vue.js
-  * Node.js
-* Database Systems
-  * MySQL
-  * SQLite
+  TensorFlow, Keras, PyTorch, GNU Octave, scikit-learn
-* Mobile Development
+* Mobile Development <br/>
-  * Android
-  * React Native
+  Android, React Native
+* Web Development <br/>
+  HTML, CSS, Vue.js, JavaScript, Django, Flask, MySQL, SQLite, PostgreSQL

 Publications
 ======